-Harris will close its facility in Huntingdon, UK, by year’s end and consolidate transmitter operations at its Broadcast Communications Division’s headquarters in Quincy, IL, according to a company spokesperson.
+Harris will shutter its facility in Huntingdon, England, by year's end and consolidate transmitter operations at its Broadcast Communications Division's headquarters in Quincy, IL, according to a company spokesperson.

 As part of the drive to improve efficiency, the company also will outsource light assembly, warehousing and shipping at the division's Mason, OH, center.
 Additionally, it will eliminate operational and staffing duplications in the automation and digital asset management line that have resulted from the acquisition of Encoda in November 2004.

 The closure of the Huntingdon facility will not affect local customer service in England or in Rankweil, Austria.
-Harris will continue to operate the Rankweil facility, which will work with the company’s U.S. operation on the design of next generation transmission product.
+Harris will continue to operate the Rankweil facility, which will work with the company's U.S. operation on the design of next-generation transmission products.